The man who wants to revolutionise online government services

 At national level, this major innovation will only become official in four years at the earliest, the preliminary hearings on the draft legislation, the “E-ID Act”, having just been completed.

-"Switzerland needs to get going with this, or we will soon be left behind", warns Gasteiger.
+"Switzerland needs to get going with this, or we will soon be left behind," warns Gasteiger.

 The political entrepreneur aims to put a digital spin on Switzerland’s government.
 His vision is for official agencies and all public services to be accessible via smartphone.
 Tax returns, registering as a resident, and voting in elections and referendums – an E-ID app should be able to offer the full range of services.
 Gasteiger wants to create a kind of iTunes of government.